neavemj/metagenomicBinner/README.md

 # metagenomicBinner
 Genome binner for host-associated bacteria

-Takes differential coverage profiles and gc content for genome binning
+Takes differential coverage profiles from separate metagenomes and creates an interactive pyqtgraph environment for binning of individual bacteria genomes.

 Screen grab: